 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to make sure that the site reflects your needs.
 We only use this information for statistical analysis purposes.
 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
-Most webs browsers automatically accept cookies but you can usually modify your browser settings to decline cookies if you prefer.
 If you want to prevent our cookies being stored on your computer in future, you may do so by referring to your internet browser’s instructions.
-You can do this by clicking on the “help” menu.
+You can do this by clicking on the “Help” menu.
 Please note, however, that if you disable our cookies you may not be able to access certain services or facilities on our site and your use of our site may be restricted.
-Further information on deleting or controlling cookies is available at www.aboutcookies.org.
+Further in-formation on deleting or controlling cookies is available at www.aboutcookies.org.